Causal-net category: Acknowledgement

 \section{Acknowledgement}

-The author thanks the reviewers for their insightful feedback.
-Special thanks to one reviewer for pointing some errors in the earlier version of this paper and showing counter-examples to the author.
+The author thanks the reviewers of ACT2022 for their insightful feedbacks.
+Special thanks to one reviewer of ACT2022 for pointing some errors in the earlier version of this paper, showing counter-examples and more importantly asking some fundamental questions that inspire this long paper.
 Example \ref{str}, \ref{r2} and \ref{r3} are attributed to him.
-This work is partly supported by the NSFC No.12001481.
+The author also thanks Z.Chen and H.T.Sun for helpful communications.